 > Part-time/distance study (based on a study load of 2 modules per semester):

 - Semester 1 and 2 (Graduate Certificate): AU$1,000/semester ($2,000 in total for 2 semesters)

 - Semester 3 and 4 (Graduate Diploma): AU$1,000/semester ($2,000 in total for 2 semesters)

 - Semester 5 and 6 (Masters): AU$1,500/semester ($3,000 in total for 2 semesters)

 Partial scholarships will be paid directly to The University of Queensland.

 Partial scholarships do not cover: remainder of the tuition fees, travel, accommodation, medical cover, insurance and any other living and study-related expenses such as materials, books and equipment.
-These costs will be the responsibility of successful recipients.
+These costs will be the responsibility of partial scholarship recipients.